Chris Gittens

-Christopher Ryan Gittens (born February 4, 1994) is an American professional baseball first baseman for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
-He previously played in Major League Baseball (MLB) for the New York Yankees.
+Christopher Ryan Gittens (born February 4, 1994) is an American professional baseball first baseman who is a free agent.
+He has previously played in Major League Baseball (MLB) for the New York Yankees and in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.
 He made his MLB debut in 2021.

-Career

 Amateur career

 Gittens attended Sherman High School in Sherman, Texas, graduating in 2012.
 While at Sherman, he played for the school's baseball team as a first baseman and a pitcher.
 He threw a perfect game and three no-hitters for Sherman.
 After graduating from Sherman, he enrolled at Grayson County College.
 At Grayson, Gittens played for the baseball team as a first baseman and pitcher.
 In his second year at Grayson, in 2014, he had a .422 batting average with 12 home runs and 71 runs batted in (RBIs).
 He committed to transfer to the University of Arkansas at Little Rock following his sophomore year.